Monica-Ramos/Kickstarter_Analysis/README.md

 * There are no canceled campaings in the category of plays in any of the different goal ranges.
 So based on the dataset, plays campaings are not commonly canceled.
 * Most of the campaings regarding plays have a goal between $1000 and $4999.
 This information can be useful when planning the required budget.

-- What are some limitations of this dataset?
+What are some limitations of this dataset?

+* Dataset does not contain a dictionary that describes what does each colum represents.
-Eventhough the dataset used is quite large there are not as many campaigns with
+* Eventhough the dataset used is quite large, when filtering for theater campaings the dataset reduce substantially, and we end up with fewer data to analyze.

-- What are some other possible tables and/or graphs that we could create?
+What are some other possible tables and/or graphs that we could create?

 In order to present a more complete analysis to our client, we could create new tables to analyze different relationships:
 * relationship between outcomes based on the country it was launched- this could help Louise decide the best place to launch her campaing
 * relationship between outcomes and the backers involved- does having more backers garantee more successful campains